-Despite a couple of niggles, the RX-V581 is a feature rich receiver at this price point.
-Some of the talk worthy features are:
+Despite a couple of niggles, the RX-V581 is a feature-rich receiver at this price point.
+Some of the useful features are:

 Setup: Setup is as hands-free as they come.
 The YPAO calibration system quickly connects to the speakers and measures the acoustics.
 You don’t need to move the mic around either.
 The complete thing takes less than five minutes.

-Streaming: While MusicCast is making steady upgrades to their services, it still has a bare minimum of them to choose from.
-Your choices are Spotify, internet radio, Rhapsody and Pandora.
-DLNA compatibility allows you to stream music from your phones, network devices and Apple Airplay.
+Streaming: While MusicCast is making steady upgrades to their services, it still has a bare minimum.
+Your choices are Spotify, internet radio, Rhapsody, and Pandora.
+DLNA compatibility allows you to stream music from your phones, network devices, and Apple Airplay.
 Lack of Google Cast support hurts Yamaha slightly, but it becomes the first receiver in the market currently to offer Qobuz compatibility.